Hindu nationalism: Swami Vivekananda

 Another 19th-century Hindu reformer was Swami Vivekananda.
 Vivekananda as a student was educated in contemporary Western thought.
 He joined Brahmo Samaj briefly before meeting Ramakrishna, who was a priest in the temple of the goddess Kali in Calcutta and who was to become his guru.
 Under the influence of Orientalism, Perennialism and Universalism, Vivekananda re-interpreted Advaita Vedanta, presenting it as the essence of Hindu spirituality, and the development of human's religiosity.
 This project started with Ram Mohan Roy of Brahmo Samaj, who collaborated with the Unitarian Church, and propagated a strict monotheism.
 This reinterpretation produced neo-Vedanta, in which Advaita Vedanta was combined with disciplines such as yoga and the concept of social service to attain perfection from the ascetic traditions in what Vivekananda called the "practical Vedanta".
 The practical side essentially included participation in social reform.

-He made Hindu spirituality, intellectually available to the Westernized audience.
-His famous speech at the Parliament of the World's Religions at Chicago on 11 September 1893, followed huge reception of his thought in the West and made him a well-known figure in the West and subsequently in India too.
-His influence can still be recognised in popular western spirituality, such as nondualism, New Age and the veneration of Ramana Maharshi.
+He made Hindu spirituality, intellectually available to the Westernised audience.
+His famous speech in the Parliament of the World's Religions at Chicago on 11 September 1893, followed a huge reception of his thought in the West and made him a well-known figure in the West and subsequently in India too.
+His influence can still be recognised in popular Western spirituality, such as nondualism, New Age and the veneration of Ramana Maharshi.

-A major element of Vivekananda's message was nationalist.
+A major element of Vivekananda's message was nationalism.
 He saw his effort very much in terms of a revitalisation of the Hindu nation, which carried Hindu spirituality and which could counter Western materialism.
 The notions of the superiority of Western culture against the culture of India, were to be questioned based on Hindu spirituality.
 It also became a main inspiration for Hindu nationalism today.
-One of the most revered leaders of the Rashtriya Swayamsevak Sangh (RSS), Babasaheb Apte's lifelong pet sentence was "Vivekananda is like Gita for the RSS."
-Some historians have observed that this helped the nascent Independence movement with a distinct national identity and kept it from being the simple derivative function of European nationalisms.
+"Vivekananda is like Gita for the RSS" was the lifelong pet sentence of one of the most revered leaders of the Rashtriya Swayamsevak Sangh (RSS), Babasaheb Apte.
+Some historians have observed that this helped the nascent Independence movement with a distinct national identity and kept it from being the simple derivative function of European nationalism.